 As a photographer, I have an obsession with Trees (I spend a lot of time in the forest), Minimalism (urban perspectives) and Leaves (which I collect only from the ground).

 These 3 niches complement each other and all together, complement me.
 The forest, roots me and balances me.
 Minimalism, gives me peace of mind.
 And photographing leaves, gives me a lot of joy.

 Photography in all its perspectives is my greatest teacher.
 It helps me better understand who I am, how to look at life and probably most importantly how to simplify my existence.

-A good example from the "What I learned through photography" category is the following (it's a simple story, but aren't simple stories the best?):
+A good example from the "What I learned through photography" category is the following (it's a simple story):

 I was in the woods once and at one point I came across some flowers.
 They immediately aroused my interest and at that moment I wanted nothing more than to photograph them.
 They were just hard to reach, but I decided to give it a try.